 Being a digital nomad sounds amazing, and when you see the photos on social media it is hard not to be seduced by such inspiring images.
 But the reality of being a nomad, especially for long periods of time, is not for everyone.

 Here are some things you need to consider when deciding if this lifestyle is something you want to aspire to.

 How to Decide What Type of Nomad You Want To Be

-There are as many different types of nomads as there are people.
+While traditionally a nomad lived constantly on the road, never staying anywhere too long, today there are as many different types of nomads as there are people.
 We are fortunate in today’s society to have the flexibility and opportunities to create the life and lifestyles we want.

 Even better, with the amount of technology and information that is at our fingertips, we don’t even need to be skilled at technology to be able to make a living online.

 While the term “Digital Nomad” is not in the dictionary, it is part of today’s lexicon.

 Digital: Jobs that are completely online with no need for a physical location.